Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 In 2017, National Geographic leveraged ‘Einstein Messenger Chatbot’ to promote the launch of its original series ‘Genius’.

 Facebook messenger users were given the chance to chat with ‘Einstein’, while the boot attempts to educate users about physics, it also ‘educate’ them on the release of the original series ‘Genius’.

 That’s what I would love to call ‘Genius Marketing’.
-In 2018, they also tried similar marketing strategy when they wanted to promote their 2019 Almanac.
+In 2018, they also tried a similar marketing strategy when they wanted to promote their 2019 Almanac.

 An AI recommendation system is a system that predicts users’ preference of a given item(s) over others, using diverse machine learning algorithms.

-Netflix, Google, Amazon, Apple, Tesla and Alibaba all rely on recommender systems for building a major product or service.
+Netflix, Google, Amazon, Apple, Tesla, and Alibaba all rely on recommender systems for building a major product or service.

 This system is at the core of their marketing strategy.

-Take Amazon for instance, they use recommendation systems to recommend products to their users in a personalized manner.
+Take Amazon, for instance, they use recommendation systems to recommend products to their users in a personalized manner.

 YouTube itself is a video recommendation system powered by AI and Facebook uses recommendation systems to get users engaged as long as possible.

-I go to YouTube almost every day, love the platform generally, and this is really not because I saw a great ad urging me to return every day.
+I go to YouTube almost every day, love the platform generally, and this is not because I saw a great ad urging me to return every day.
 I think personally, it’s down to their amazing recommendation system.

 Anytime I go to YouTube, I know there is some personalized video waiting for me to consume.
-I am compelled to watch some ads at times; some I skip after a few seconds and others are short and am compelled to watch it to the end.
+I am compelled to watch some ads at times; some I skip after a few seconds and others are short and am compelled to watch to the end.